ZaleX0/ReadingList/README.md

 # Configuration
 ## 1. Startup project
-Right click on the `ReadingList` project in Solution Explorer and select `Set as Startup Projects`
+Right click on the `ReadingList` project in Solution Explorer and select `Set as Startup Project`
     ![Set ReadingList as startup project](setAsStartupProject.png)

 ## 2. Database